 Home to Great art Museums

 If you are an art expert, Italy is the place to be.
 There are great art museums with fascinating pieces of art that will intrigue you.
-Some of these museums include Turin’s Museo Egizio, Rome’s Borghese Gallery & Museum, Vatican Museums, and Florence’s Galleria dell’Accademia.
+Some of these museums include Turin’s Museo Egizio, Rome’s Borghese Gallery & Museum, Vatican Museums – which is the 5th largest museum in the world, and Florence’s Galleria dell’Accademia.

-Marconi invented the Radio in 1895, or maybe he didn’t – as we learnt from the movie “The Bucket List” it was also invented pretty much the same time and maybe a little earlier by Nikola Tesla.
+- Guglielmo Marconi -Marconi invented the Radio in 1895, or maybe he didn’t – as we learnt from the movie “The Bucket List” it was also invented pretty much the same time and maybe a little earlier by Nikola Tesla.

 Italy is a source of world-renowned artists

 Italy has been the source of world-renowned artists throughout history, and especially during the Renaissance.
 Some names include Botticelli, Donatello, Raphael, Michelangelo, and Leonardo Da Vinci, among others.

 Italy is a source of great film stars

 Many famous stars that are very popular and influential come from Italy.
 They include both from modern as well as classic cinema.
 Some of the common names you may recognise include, Monica Bellucci, Robert Benigni, Isabella Rossellini, and Sophia Loren.

 Family is so important to Italians that most men in Italy falling in the range of 24 to 35 years are found to be living with their mothers.
 But think about it: If you could wake every day to an Italian mother’s home cooking, who wouldn’t stay?

 This trend is very common in Italy, and the effect is to raise the average marriage age of men.
 It is associated with men marrying at an older age.
 The Catholic Church in Italy believes this “mammismo” is a major risk to men marrying in the country.